Scroll Top

 Develop and Maintain a Comprehensive Data Inventory

 Start by cataloging all data assets across your organization.
 This inventory should not only locate and list data but also classify it according to type, sensitivity, and criticality to business operations.
 Tagging data with its classification level aids in the automatic enforcement of access controls and compliance measures.
-Utilizing automated discovery tools such as Symmetry can help in identifying data across diverse environments, from on-premises servers to cloud storage.
+Utilizing automated data discovery and classification tools such as Symmetry can help in identifying data across diverse environments, from on-premises servers to cloud storage.
 By integrating the development of a data inventory into the broader data access governance process, organizations can achieve a granular level of control over who accesses data, when, and why.
 This method not only enhances security by aligning data access with actual needs but also ensures compliance.

 Review and Update Fine-Grained Access Controls.